Sebajun/trade-report/src/main/resources/README.md

 There is no database needed, as the project is using an embedded one.
 To modify the database before starting the app, just modify the `data.sql` script

+### Prerequisites
+Intellij or Eclipse.

 ## Getting Started

-The app allows you to print trading reports.
+The app allows you to print trading reports through HTTP request.

 Assuming we have these 3 types of object  :